-This girl that never wanted to grow up but stayed wild and free of any sign of progress.
+This girl never wanted to grow up but stayed wild and free of any sign of progress.

-The way I love her, is so infinite and intense, that I can safely say, there might never be someone alike.Another land.
-Another world.
-Another me.
+The way I love her is so infinite and intense that I can safely say there might never be something alike.
+So blissful, so endearing, so fierce.